yalicee/oct-2022-fun-data-structures/README.md

 An instance of `createQueue` should have the following:

 * `front` and `back` properties, representing the position of the front and back of the queue respectively.
-You can use these properties to add and remove items from the queue at the correct position.
+You should use these properties to add and remove items from the queue at the correct position.

 * A `storage` property, which is initially an empty object `{}`.